Tiny-Earth/DemoSite/site/src/design.md

     - Identify and manipulate algebraic expressions, including equations, inequalities, and functions.
     - Understand the relationship between physical structure and physiological function at the cellular and systemic levels.

+!!! tip ""

+    #### TODO above title + Now You Try

+    *Call to mind a course you are teaching, have taught, or are planning to teach.*

+    Take a moment to imagine what might be happening for your course in the third week of your semester.
+(Or third day if you are teaching a shorter course, such as a summer camp or winter term.)

+    What came to mind first, some of your objectives for that moment in time, or an activity you want to happen in the course?

+    If objective came to mind first:

+    1. What objective(s) came to mind?
+    2. Which Facet(s) of Science does that objective seem most closely related to?
+    3. How could you assess student success toward that objective?
+Put another way, what are multiple ways students could demonstrate that objective?
+Take time to think through this so that you broaden your understanding of the objective.

+    If activity came to mind first:

+    1. What activity came to mind?
+    2. What objective(s) does that activity seem to be advancing?
+Put another way, *why* do you want students to complete this activity?
+How does it help them grow towards the broader goals of the course?
+    3. Which Facet(s) of Science does that objective seem most closely related to?
+    4. How could you assess student success toward that objective?
+Put another way, what are multiple ways students could demonstrate that objective?
+Take time to think through this so that you broaden your understanding of the objective.

+    Finally, what are be some other objectives you might have for the weeks/days leading up to and shortly after that moment in time in your course?

 ### Writing Effective Learning Goals

 Learning goals describe broad outcomes at the course-level.
 An instructor may have only a few learning goals for an entire course.
 Think about the main ideas listed on your course website or the top of your syllabus—they are probably goals.